Alice Mattison: Life

 Mattison was born in Brooklyn and attended Queens College and Harvard University, where she received a doctorate in literature.
-She has lived in New Haven CT since the 1970s.
+She has lived in New Haven, Connecticut since the 1970s.
 She has taught fiction in the Low-Residency MFA Program in Writing at Bennington College since 1995 and at the Fine Arts Work Center in Provincetown, MA.
 Mattison has also taught at Brooklyn College, Yale University and Albertus Magnus College.

 Mattison and the poet Jane Kenyon met when both published books with the cooperative press Alice James Books, and forged a close friendship and working relationship.
 Mattison has written about their friendship and mutual influence in an essay published in the Michigan Quarterly Review, entitled "Let It Grow in the Dark Like a Mushroom: Writing with Jane Kenyon."

 Career

 Mattison began her career as a poet, publishing a collection of poems in 1980.
 She began writing short stories in the 1980s.
 Her first collection of stories, Great Wits, was published in 1988, and her first novel, Field of Stars, in 1992.

 Mattison's writing has been characterized in a review of "When We Argued All Night" (The New York Times Sunday Book Review): "Her prose is so crisp that along with all the pleasures of fiction she manages to deliver the particular intellectual satisfactions of an essay or a documentary."